envoyproxy/gateway/site/content/en/latest/tasks/traffic/backend.md

 ## Restrictions

 The Backend API is currently supported only in the following BackendReferences:
-- HTTPRoute: IP and FQDN endpoints
+- [HTTPRoute]: IP and FQDN endpoints
-- [Envoy Extension Policy] (ExtProc): IP, FQDN and Unix Domain socket endpoints
+- [Envoy Extension Policy] (ExtProc): IP, FQDN and unix domain socket endpoints

 The Backend API supports attachment the following policies:
 - [Backend TLS Policy][]

 Certain restrictions apply on the value of hostnames and addresses.
 For example, the loopback IP address range and the localhost hostname are forbidden.

+Envoy Gateway does not manage the lifecycle of unix domain sockets referenced by the Backend resource.
+Envoy Gateway admins are responsible for creating and mounting the sockets into the envoy proxy pod.
+The latter can be achieved by patching the envoy deployment using the [EnvoyProxy][] resource.

 ## Quickstart